sematext/logsene-cli/README.md

     --default-size (sets the default number of hits returned for the current session) --range-separator (used to separate start and end of a time range) --trace
-    --all (return listing of all params from the current user's session)
+    --region (which region has been set upon login - US or EU) --all (return listing of all params from the current user's session)
 ```